rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 binlog-format=mixed
 ```

 The `server_id` option must be unique on each server in the cluster, while the `log-basename` option allows you to specify a prefix to the binlog files.
-If you do not do this, you will not be able to rename your server in the future.
+If you do not do this, you cannot rename your server.

-You can now restart the mariadb service on both servers:
+You can now restart the MariaDB service on both servers:

 ```bash
 sudo systemctl restart mariadb